 By Mai Nguyen

-Thousands of demonstrators in cities and provinces had denounced a plan to create new economic zones for foreign investment that has fuelled anti-Chinese sentiment.
+The vote took place two days after thousands of demonstrators took to the streets in several cities and provinces to denounce a plan to create new economic zones for foreign investment that has fuelled anti-Chinese sentiment in the country.

-Some protesters had also derided the cybersecurity bill, which experts and activists say could cause economic harm and stifle online dissent.
+Some protesters on Sunday had derided the cybersecurity bill, which experts and activists say could cause economic harm and stifle online dissent.

-The United States and Canada had urged Vietnam to delay the vote and review the law to ensure it met global standards and addressed concerns that it may hurt digital innovation in Vietnam, where its 94 million people are a target for local small businesses as well as global consumer brands.
+The United States and Canada had urged Vietnam to delay the vote and review the cyber law to ensure it aligned with international standards amid worries it may present serious obstacles to Vietnam's cybersecurity and digital innovation future.

 Canada said some of the localisation requirements might increase costs, uncertainty and risks for Canadian businesses and inhibit their global operations.